top of page

 Singing for Peace, Bonding & Growth – Before and After Birth

-As a lifelong singer of international songs and now a facilitator of singing with groups, rooted in the wisdom of social pedagogy, I work with expectant and new families who are seeking a nurturing path of connection — one that honours both the soul of the child and the humanity of the caregiver.
+As a lifelong singer of international songs and now a facilitator of singing with groups, rooted in the wisdom of social pedagogy, I work with expectant and new families who are seeking to form a nurturing path for connection between the child and the caregiver.

 Whether or not you consider yourself a singer, your voice is the most powerful and comforting sound your baby will ever hear.
-It carries warmth, rhythm, and presence — all of which support healthy development in body, heart, and soul.
+It carries warmth, rhythm, and presence — all of which support healthy development.

 I guide parents and caregivers to learn the art of listening to our Intuition in singing, which may not have been something we learned to do in school or from our early caregivers.
 For this reason, I felt it important to bring this offering as a way to sing for our own health and wellbeing in relationship around the care of the child, as well as for the baby's comfort and safety.